flatironinstitute/kachery-p2p/README.md

 Kachery-p2p is a **peer-to-peer, content-addressable file storage and distribution framework** which can operate with minimal infrastructural requirements and offers both command-line and programmatic interfaces to file distribution.
 In short, it’s a way for you to distribute your data to collaborators with minimal fuss.

-**Recent update:** it is no longer necessary to use the KACHERY_STORAGE_DIR environment variable.
+**Update (16 March 2021):** It is no longer necessary to use the KACHERY_STORAGE_DIR environment variable.
 By default, data are stored in `$HOME/kachery-storage`.
 To override this, you can set KACHERY_STORAGE_DIR when running the daemon (it is not necessary to set it when using the Python client or command-line interface).
+It is also possible for multiple users to connect to the same running daemon.
 For more information, see [online and offline modes](./doc/online_and_offline_modes.md).

 ## Getting started